10 Top Garage Ventilation Options: What Is The Best Way?

 2. Garage Door Screen

 The garage door is the biggest opening in your garage.
-You would get plenty of fresh air if you could leave your garage door open for a few hours in a day.
+You would get plenty of fresh air if you could leave your garage door open for a few hours a day.
 You would get plenty of flying and crawling insects too!

 The simple solution is to install a garage door screen.
 Let in fresh air but keep bugs & pests out.
 Garage door screens can be quite affordable and simple or expensive but with a lot more sturdiness & convenience.